Decellularized homograft: Conventional homografts

 Aortic valve replacement using a homograft in orthotopic position was first performed over 50 years ago on 24 July 1962 by Donald Ross at Guy's Hospital, London and has been assessed in prospective randomized studies, e.g. in comparison to the Ross procedure.
 Aortic valve replacement using conventional cryopreserved homografts is currently performed only in about 3% of all patients, mostly to treat acute aortic valve endocarditis.1 Severe calcification of conventional homografts frequently occurs and is the main reason for its restrictive use, however, current guidelines confirm homografts as a valid alternative for young patients requiring anatomical reconstruction of the outflow tract.

 Decellularized pulmonary homografts (DPH)

 DPH have been clinically implanted since 2002 in paediatric patients.
 The indications mainly include patients with pulmonary diseases such as pulmonary valve stenosis, atresia or insufficiency.
 They have shown excellent early to midterm clinical performance, challenging conventional cryopreserved homografts as the "gold standard" for pulmonary valve replacement in congenital heart disease.
-Compared to crypreserved homograft, decellularized pulmonary homografts have shown less degeneration and had to be explanted less.
+Compared to cryopreserved homograft, decellularized pulmonary homografts have shown less degeneration and had to be explanted less.
 The main limitation is the low availability of such homografts and the higher costs.